-Here’s an expanded Case Study on Robert’s remarkable 24-year journey to enhancing his wellbeing, overcoming challenges such as Ulcerative Colitis along the way.
+Here’s an expanded Case Study on Robert’s remarkable 24-year journey enhancing his wellbeing and overcoming challenges such as Ulcerative Colitis along the way.
+UC is an Inflammatory Bowel Disease defined here.
 When we first spoke I was initially hit by the thought that ‘there are some clients that we don’t take on, who we say we’d like to help, but we need to refer them back to or out to another practitioner’.
 I initially thought that this was the scenario for Robert.

 - Stomach Pain